base-link/base/hack/deck/readme.md

 ```
 deck <host/name>
   base <0.0.1> # base.link version
-  lock <mit> # required for publishing
+  lock mit # required for publishing
-  head <Required summary of the package in 92 characters or less.>
+  head <Required summary of the package in 64 characters or less.>
   site <repo>
 ```